 Why SSL/TLS discovery software is essential

-Before automated cert management tools came along, businesses had to manually oversee all of their digital certificates, often using nothing more sophisticated than an Excel spreadsheet – in fact many still do.
-In the case of large organizations, the number of certs to oversee can run into the thousands.
+Before automated certificate management tools came along, businesses had to manually oversee all of their SSL/TLS certificates, often using nothing more sophisticated than an Excel spreadsheet – as discovered in our industry survey presented in a white paper.
+In the case of large organizations, the number of certificates to oversee can run into the thousands.
 All it takes is a missed Excel row or an absent employee for a single day for a certificate to lapse.
 It’s a system that works...until it doesn’t.

 Enter SSL/TLS discovery tools, which do a lot more than simply issue a reminder any time a digital certificate is due to expire.
 The best software serves as an all-in-one solution for detection, organization, tracking, and analysis.
 These tools perform advanced services that extend far beyond anything an admin armed with an Excel sheet could ever hope to accomplish including: